 - Essential fatty acid: cannot be synthesized by humans and need to be ingested (e.g., linoleic acid)

-An increased concentration of TGs in the blood is called hypertriglyceridemia.
-It can be caused genetically (lack of lipoprotein lipase) or be acquired (obesity, alcoholism).
-Like hyperlipoproteinemia, hypertriglyceridemia increases the risk for vascular disease (atherosclerosis, coronary heart disease, peripheral vascular disease).
+An increased concentration of triglycerides in the blood is called hypertriglyceridemia.
+It can be hereditary (lack of lipoprotein lipase), acquired (obesity, alcoholism), or a combination of both.
+Like hyperlipoproteinemia, hypertriglyceridemia increases the risk of vascular disease (atherosclerosis, coronary heart disease, peripheral vascular disease).

 Overview of fatty acid metabolism